NXY666/EdgePolicyManager/README.en-US.md

 * Disabling the `AllowSurfGame` policy can prevent access to the `Surf Game` .
 * Enabling the `DoubleClickCloseTabEnabled` policy can enable the double-click tab closing feature (only available in China, at least according to the documentation).

+More policy recommendations can be found in this [blog](https://blog.csdn.net/NXY666/article/details/135984889).

 ## Features

 ### Policy Browsing and Configuration

-> Supports viewing and configuring policies, and displays default values inferred from the documentation when not configured.
+> Supports displaying default values inferred from the documentation when not configured.

 ![Policy Browsing and Configuration Screenshot](https://github.com/NXY666/EdgePolicyManager/assets/62371554/63720df0-35d2-4db3-bc2e-e1789fdca361)

 ### Detailed Documentation Lookup

-> Supports viewing detailed documentation for policies, content and translations are reviewed by Microsoft and [provided](https://www.microsoft.com/edge/business/download).
+> Translations are reviewed by Microsoft and [provided](https://www.microsoft.com/edge/business/download).

 ![Detailed Documentation Lookup Screenshot](https://github.com/NXY666/EdgePolicyManager/assets/62371554/97e5aaf9-a4a2-4db7-8c1d-4b30ad3e8004)

 ### Keyword Fuzzy Search

-> Supports searching policies based on keywords and sorts them by relevance.
+> The search results are sorted by relevance.

 ![Keyword Fuzzy Search Screenshot](https://github.com/NXY666/EdgePolicyManager/assets/62371554/9bd48073-2259-4676-9b9d-3800fbe204fb)

 ### Import and Export Configuration Files

-> Supports importing and exporting policy configuration files for easy backup and sharing.
+> Convenient for backup and sharing.

 ![Import and Export Configuration Files Screenshot](https://github.com/NXY666/EdgePolicyManager/assets/62371554/7fc6e305-334c-4bf4-b185-bda08163638f)

-### Multilingual Support

-> Available display languages include Simplified Chinese (Mainland China), Traditional Chinese (Taiwan), English (United States), and English (United Kingdom).

 ### Registry Security Lock

 > When encountering unexpected registry paths, it will prevent write and delete operations on the registry.

+### Multilingual

+> Available display languages include Simplified Chinese (Mainland China), Traditional Chinese (Taiwan), English (United States), and English (United Kingdom).

+### Dark Mode

+> The theme color automatically switches with the system color mode.

 ## Building